Upper and lower bounds on the subgeometric convergence of adaptive Markov chain Monte Carlo: Subgeometric upper bounds for adaptive MCMC

 \begin{definition} A Markov family $(\P_\gamma)_{\gamma \in \Y}$ satisfies a \textit{simultaneously locally contracting condition} on a set $S \subseteq \X \times \X$ if there is a constant $\alpha \in (0, 1)$ where

 holds for all $(x, y) \in S$ and $\gamma \in \Y$. \end{definition}

 Local coupling conditions have been studied in the subgeometric case for Markov chains \citep{durmus:etal:2016}.
 For example, a minorization condition can be used to verify the Markov family is simultaneously locally contracting (see \citep{roberts:rosenthal:2007}).
+If the inverse is not well-defined, we will denote the generalized inverse of a real-valued function $F$ by $F^{-1}(\cdot) = \inf\{ x : F(x) \ge \cdot \}$.
 Under these three conditions, we can establish an upper bound for the adaptation process.

 \begin{theorem} Assume the following assumptions hold for the Markov family $(\P_\gamma)_{\gamma \in \Y}$: \begin{enumerate} \item $\pi \P_\gamma = \pi$ for all $\gamma \in \Y$.